nathantbaker/everly/content/blog/in-our-arms/index.md

 Here’s a video of Colby washing Everly for the first time.

-<< If you are just jumping into our updates, our daughter Everly was born on December 28.
-She has OI, which is short for Osteogenesis Imperfecta.
-It's commonly called brittle bone disease.
-It means she fractures her bones easily.
-She was born with at least 40 fractures in her ribs, arms, legs and her clavicle.
-She has one of the more severe types of OI.
-Because of the irregular shape of her ribs, Everly's lungs didn't have the room to grow into big lungs.
-We are thankful God is in control and one of the reasons we're being so open about Everly's journey is so we have an army of people who know how to pray. >>

 AN IMPOSSIBLE DECISION

 Evelry has Osteogenesis Imperfecta.
 That’s when your bones break easily.
 It’s treatable and manageable and many people live with it and it in no way defines someone’s life.
 It’s just a part of someone, in the same way having freckles is a part of you.
 We love so many OI families already.